 Under the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/101), spousal support obligations are automatically terminated the moment that the receiving spouse gets remarried.
 From the date of the new marriage, no more alimony payments are owed.
 In addition, the spouse who is paying alimony is not required to get permission from the court to officially terminate ongoing support.
 It happens immediately, without additional legal action.
 Further, the receiving spouse has a duty to report their remarriage to their former partner in a timely manner.
 Illinois statute provides that there is to be a thirty (30) day notice of intent to remarry unless the decision to remarry occurs within thirty (30) days of remarriage; then there is a seventy-two (72) hour notice obligation from date of remarriage.

 What Happens When the Paying Spouse Gets Remarried?

 If you owe spousal support in Illinois, and you get remarried, you are still required to continue making alimony payments.
 Your new marriage does not give you the right to terminate your alimony obligations.
-However, certain other factors such as change in employment, impairment of current or future earning capacity of either party, increase in income, and many other factors that a court may consider in a determination to increase, decrease or terminate maintenance, could warrant modification.
+However, certain other factors such as a change in employment, impairment of current or future earning capacity of either party, increase in income, and many other factors that a court may consider in a determination to increase, decrease or terminate maintenance, could warrant a modification.

 Reimbursement May Be Available for an Unreported Marriage